canonical/yarf/docs/how-to/run-a-robot-test-suite-in-yarf.md

 <u><center>Code Snippet 1: An example of a simplest test suite</center></u>

 This is the simplest test suite YARF will accept.
 A directory without a `.robot` file will result in an error.
+There are tag(s) that we support in YARF, for details please visit [Write a Robot File with YARF Tags](./write-a-robot-file-with-yarf-tags.md)

 A more comprehensive example of a test suite would be: